 When do Labs go into heat for the first time?

-For many dogs, this generally occurs around 6 months of age, but for large breed dogs, the cycle may start later as their bodies grow slowly.
-Hence for a Labrador retriever, its first heat may start between 9months to 12 months of age.
+For many dogs, this generally occurs around 6 months of age, but for large breed dogs, the cycle may start later as their bodies grow and mature a bit slowly.
+Hence for a Labrador retriever, its first heat may start between 9 months to 12 months of age.

 But this is not a rule.
-I have seen labs whose first heat occured during 18 months of age.
-Some labradors may go even late as 24 months and it depends upon on various factors including the dog’s genetics.
+I have seen Labs whose first heat occurred during 18 months of age.
+Some Labradors may go even late as 24 months and it depends upon on various factors including the dog’s genetics.

-Anyway, you will get familiar with every aspect related to heat once you understand the labrador heat cycle completely.
+Anyway, you will get familiar with every aspect related to heat once you understand about the Labrador retriever heat cycle completely.

 Understanding Labrador breeding cycle

-The labrador hormonal cycle occurs in a cycle in 4 different phases.
-It is necessary to understand each phase to get a complete idea about your lab heat cycle.
+A Labrador’s hormonal cycle occurs in a cycle in 4 different phases.
+It is necessary to understand each phase to get a complete idea about your Lab heat cycle.